What is Hammer Toes?

-When you have hammer toe or mallet toe, wear proper footwear.
-Always wear low-heeled shoes with a wide toe box.
+When you have a hammertoe or a mallet toe, wear proper fitting footwear.
+Always wear low-heeled shoes with a wide-toe box.
 Your shoes should also have flexible material over your toes to accommodate your toes comfortably and give them room to stretch.
-Make sure your shoes have at least a half inch of space between the tip of your longest toe and the inside front of your shoe.
+Ensure your shoes have at least a half-inch of space between the tip of your longest toe and the inside front of your shoe.

-Also avoid over-the-counter medicated corn removal products; they often contain acid, which can irritate your skin.
+Also, avoid over-the-counter medicated corn removal products; they often contain acid, which can irritate your skin.
 Don’t attempt to shave or remove corns from a toe yourself.
 Foot wounds can become infected easily, and they’re difficult to treat.
 Healing can be slow, especially if you have diabetes or poor circulation.
-Corn removal should be handled by a podiatrist in NYC.
+A podiatrist in NYC should handle corn removal.

 - Leave room for your toes: Avoid shoes with pointed toes, whether flats or high-heeled.

 - Wear low heels: Wearing low heels also helps prevent back problems and tight calves.

 - Opt for flexibility: Shoes with laces or straps have more room and are adjustable.

 In addition, consider these shoe-buying tips that help you make the best choices for your feet in the long run.
 New York City podiatrist recommends:

 - Buy shoes that fit: Be sure that shoes fit well and are comfortable before you purchase them.
-Sometimes, a shoe repair store can stretch them to fit, but it’s best for them to fit well before you leave the shoe store.
+Sometimes, a shoe repair store can stretch them to fit, but they should fit well before you leave the shoe store.

 - Check your size: Have your feet measured to make sure you wear the size you think you do.
 As you age, your feet may grow, especially in width.
 Always measure both feet, and buy shoes to fit the bigger foot.

-Your midtown NYC foot doctor can help you make choices that are the best for your particular situation.
+Your Midtown NYC foot doctor can help you with hammertoe treatment that is the best for your particular situation.
 You can avoid foot pain now and avoid problems in the future.